davidjstevenson/cpp-embedded-python/README.md

 > embedded-python\python-3.8.1-embed-amd64\python.exe -m pip install requests
 ```

+`bootstrap.py` is setup to install all packages within `requirements.txt`

 #### 5. Create a zip file of the installed modules

 It would be possible (and may in some cases be required) to just distribute the whole `site-packages` folder with your application and add its path to the `sys.path` within the embedded python instance.
 However, its much cleaner to distribute these modules as a zip file in the same way as the embedded python instance ships its standard library (python38.zip).
 My understanding of this is that the contents of this zip file are not compressed (think a uncompressed tar archive of the Unix world) with a TOC such that files can be read directly from byte offsets making it equivalently fast as an distributed folder.

 In order to make such a file there is a class `PyZipFile` in the python `zipfile` module.
 Docs here: https://docs.python.org/3/library/zipfile.html